jenkinsci/jira-trigger-plugin/README.md

 More in depth documentation about how you can configure the job are documented in the help files.
 Be sure to hit those question mark buttons in Jenkins configuration page!

+### Pipeline Job

+The configuration of jira-trigger-plugin in Pipeline jobs are located in the job configuration page and not the Jenkinsfile, just like when you are configuring a Pipeline job to use "Build periodically" trigger.

+If you are creating a new Pipeline job, you'll have to reconfigure the job and save it again before the job can be triggered properly.
+This is currently a [known issue](https://issues.jenkins-ci.org/browse/JENKINS-42446).

 #### Comment trigger
 ![Comment Trigger Configuration](docs/jira-comment-trigger-configuration_50.png?raw=true "Comment Trigger Configuration")